twoBirds/twobirds/README.md

 * *namespace*: ... is the namespace of the repo object, and should be set accordingly, since both the regEx selector tb(/.../) as well as the .instanceOf("namespace") method checks against the "name" property.

-* *handlers*: ... is a plain object, where { key: value } is { eventName: function( params ){ /\*...\*/ } }.
+* *handlers*: ... is a plain object, where { key: value } is { eventName: function myHandler( pEvent ){ /\*...\*/ } }.
 If for some reasons you need more than one handler for an eventName, eventName also can be an array of callback functions.
 Internally they are converted to array anyway.

 As for handlers, there currently is 1 event name that is reserved: